Ride in the Noosa Strade Bianche

 From luxury holiday houses to family-friendly apartments and country retreats, Noosa has something to suit every budget.
 Check out accommodation in Noosaville or Noosa.

 Our Noosa Pilgrimage

-For us, Noosa has become an annual ritual.
-In August each year we travel from Darwin in the Northern Territory to participate in this event.
+For us, the Noosa Strade Bianche has become an annual ritual.
+In August each year we travel from Darwin in the Northern Territory to Noosa, in Queensland to participate in this event.

-With at least one bike box as additional checked luggage flying into Brisbane.
+Usually we have at least one bike box as additional checked luggage on our flight to Brisbane.
 We know we’ll be checking in ‘over-weight’ on the way home!